We understand that hiring a marketing agency is a big decision.

 - Software and subscriptions

-At Potluck Consulting, we do the work for every service offered in house.
-We do not white label our services to anyone nor do we hire subcontractors to service parts of our contracts.
-This means that every strategy and project piece you get from us is done by an employee (not a contractor or another agency).
+At Potluck Consulting, the marketing work our clients hire us for is done in-house.
+We do not white label our services to anyone nor do we hire subcontractors to service the main parts of our contracts.
+This means that every strategy and main project piece you get from us is done by an employee (not a contractor or another agency).
+To be fully transparent, on occasion, we do contract a copywriter or two to help give our team a hand with writing needs, but again, all marketing efforts are handled in-house and by our full-time staff.
 This keeps your costs down and ensures that a dedicated person who knows your brand is working on your project throughout every stage.
 We prefer to do it this way because let’s be honest, it’s the most transparent, efficient, and cost-effective structure for our clients.
 We’re not about industry standard and instead, want our clients to get the most out of their investment.

 Moving on to paid ads – if you’re planning on running them through an agency, you need to know that most agencies don’t pay for your advertising spend.
 Advertising spend is the money spent to place the ads you’re running.
 The reason agencies don’t do this is that it’s an accounting nightmare and if you tallied up all of their clients’ budgets, it could account for hundreds of thousands of dollars (if not more).
 It’s best for both parties to just keep this separate.
 You’ll want to chat with your agency about what type of budget you’ll need on top of their service fees if they’re going to manage your ads.
 On top of the paid advertising spend, it’s common for an agency to charge a management fee (a percentage) on the total ad spend spent each month.
 This ranges greatly from agency to agency and is in place so that the person managing the ads can spend the time needed to monitor and adjust their ads as needed.
 At Potluck Consulting, we monitor your ads’ progress daily and charge a 15% management fee.
 Big media companies, like newspaper companies that offer paid advertising, can charge up to a 35% management fee.